SalomePlatform/smesh/doc/salome/gui/SMESH/input/extrusion.rst

 Extrusion
 *********

 Extrusion is used to build mesh elements of plus one dimension than the input ones.
 Boundary elements around generated mesh of plus one dimension are additionally created.
 All created elements can be automatically grouped.
-Extrusion can be used to create a :ref:`extrusion_struct`:"structured mesh from scratch".
+Extrusion can be used to create a :ref:`structured mesh from scratch <extrusion_struct>`.

 .. image:: ../images/extrusion_box.png
 	:align: center

 .. centered::
-	"If you extrude several quadrangles, you get exactly the same mesh as if you meshed a geometrical box (except for that the initial quadrangles can be incorrectly oriented): quadrangles and segments are created on the boundary of the generated mesh"
+	If you extrude several quadrangles, you get exactly the same mesh as if you meshed a geometrical box (except for that the initial quadrangles can be incorrectly oriented): quadrangles and segments are created on the boundary of the generated mesh

 Any node, segment or 2D element can be extruded.
 Each type of elements is extruded into a corresponding type of result elements: